meta-web/meta-web/pages/07_Manifesto/04_Examples.md

-## Example of META API and META UI
+## Examples of META API and META UI

-I would like to describe basic idea of using META API and META UI for better concept understanding.
+I would like to describe the basic idea of using the META API and META UI for a better understanding of the concept.

 ::: warning
-This is just an example, concept is under active development and is changing rapidly.
+This is just an example, the concept is under active development and is changing rapidly.
 :::

-Following demo is based on an address book example.
+The following demo is based on the address book example.

 ## Web service - using META API

-Our web service has two endpoints which are providing:
+Our web service has two endpoints which provide:

 1. Collection of contacts
-2. Individual contact
+2. Individual contact record

 **META API is based on OOP principle.** So every endpoint is an object with properties and methods.

 - Calling `GET` method will return object properties with values.
+- Calling `POST` method will invoke object method
-- Calling `PUT` method will set object property values or will call method with arguments
+- Calling `PUT` method will set object property values
 - Calling `DELETE` method will delete resource if supported
 - Calling `OPTIONS` method will return resource schema (META API description)

-But methods described in schema are different than HTTP words.
-They are describing different resource capabilities:
+But the methods described in the schema are different from HTTP words.
+They describe different resource capabilities:

-- Method `GET` means that resource properties can be retrieved (e.g. methods cannot be getted)
+- Method `GET` means that resource properties can be retrieved
-- Method `SET` means that resource properties can be updated (or method can be called)
+- Method `SET` means that resource properties can be updated (or method can be invoked)
 - Method `DELETE` means that resource can be deleted
 - Method `LIVE` means that client can subscribe to changes using server sent events (EventSource) - optional feature
 - Method `LOCK` means that client can lock record so no one else can modify it - optional feature

 ### /contacts {.tag .options}

-Calling `OPTIONS` HTTP method on `/contacts` endpoint will return resource schema which describes resource model and capabilities.
+Calling an `OPTIONS` HTTP method on a `/contacts` endpoint will return a resource schema which describes the resource model and resource capabilities.

 ```text
 HTTP response: